Yakuhito/GreenWeb.js/README.md

 npm test
 ```

-Point `chianode.test` to a running Chia nodet to run more tests:
+Point `chianode.test` to a running Chia node to run more tests:

 ```
 npm run test-extensive